 The focus of this course is to introduce students to business programming using tools such as Visual Basic for Applications (VBA).
 More specifically, it will train students how to write programs that automate various tasks in Excel, and develop applications that support business decision making.
 The ultimate goal will be n the creation of applications that will allow managers to make effective data-driven decisions.
 Advanced Excel skills such as Power Pivot and Pivot tables will also be covered.
 Students will gain insights into how to continue developing their skills in their careers.

 (Prerequisite: EC 251 or equivalent) The course is designed to provide students with networking and telecommunications fundamentals necessary to develop enterprise networks to conduct business on the Internet.
-Topics include: network fundamentals and technologies, wireless networks and the Internet, network security, management, and trends.
-Discussion is focused on business applications within and among organizations.
-Handson experience and case studies will be used to illustrate concepts.
+Topics include network fundamentals and technologies, wireless networks and the Internet, network security, management, and trends.
+The discussion is focused on business applications within and among organizations.
+Hands-on experience and case studies will be used to illustrate concepts.

 (Prerequisites: ACC 252 or ACC 254, junior standing) Introduces students to the role accounting is playing in today's business environment and how technology has impacted the techniques of accounting and reporting.
 Computerized models of accounting are used to explore the software tools available for decisions and reporting.
 Internet business and traditional business transactions will be evaluated.
 Students will see the effects of control features built into software systems.

 (Prerequisite: EC 362 or permission of instructor) An introduction to existing and evolving Internet technologies needed for website development and management.
 Client and server-side scripts will be utilized to explore their role in interacting with customers, customizing web pages, processing forms, maintaining state, and connecting to databases.
 Course delivery will be primarily conducted through hands-on assignments and projects.